Complete-Genomics/cLFR_SNVpolish/README.md

-alignment, so molecule-consistent evidence is already baked into the BAM before consensus calling even starts; Lariat does not support the SE data, however, so SE600 consensus calling runs on a standard, non-UMI-aware alignment and its output isoforms carry more uncorrected sequencing/mapping error at SNP positions. `cLFR_VCpolish`'s model closes that gap after the fact: it scores each candidate SNP using independent-molecule count, within-molecule agreement, and per-read mapping/quality features, trained and chromosome-held-out validated against HG002/HG004 GIAB truth.
+alignment, so molecule-consistent evidence is already baked into the BAM before consensus calling even starts; Lariat does not support the SE data, however, so SE600 consensus calling runs on a standard, non-UMI-aware alignment and its output isoforms carry more uncorrected sequencing/mapping error at SNP positions. `cLFR_SNVpolish`'s model closes that gap after the fact: it scores each candidate SNP using independent-molecule count, within-molecule agreement, and per-read mapping/quality features, trained and chromosome-held-out validated against HG002/HG004 GIAB truth.